Dick Williams: Montreal Expos

 In 1977, he returned to Montreal as manager of the Expos where he remained for 5 years (Williams' longest stint as manager), who had just come off 107 losses and a last-place finish in the NL East.
 Team president John McHale had been impressed with Williams' efforts in Boston and Oakland, and thought he was what the Expos needed to finally become a winner.

 After cajoling the Expos into improved, but below .500, performances in his first two seasons, Williams turned the 1979–80 Expos into pennant contenders.
 The team won over 90 games both years—the first winning seasons in franchise history.
 The 1979 unit won 95 games, the most that the franchise would win in Montreal.
 However, they finished second each time to the eventual World Champion (the Pittsburgh Pirates in 1979 and the Philadelphia Phillies in 1980).
-Williams was never afraid to give young players a chance to play, and his Expos teams were flush with young talent, including All-Stars such as outfielder Andre Dawson and catcher Gary Carter.
+Williams was never afraid to give young players a chance to play, and his Expos teams were flush with young talent, including All-Stars such as future Hall of Famers outfielder Andre Dawson and catcher Gary Carter.
 With a solid core of young players and a fruitful farm system, the Expos seemed a lock to contend for a long time to come.

 But Williams' hard edge alienated his players—especially his pitchers—and ultimately wore out his welcome.
 He labeled pitcher Steve Rogers a fraud with "king of the mountain syndrome" – meaning that Rogers had been a good pitcher on a bad team for so long that he was unable to "step up" when the team became good.
-Williams also lost confidence in closer Jeff Reardon, whom the Montreal front office had acquired in a much publicized trade with the Mets for Ellis Valentine.
-When the 1981 Expos performed below expectations, Williams was fired during the pennant drive on September 7.
+Williams also lost confidence in closer Jeff Reardon, whom the Montreal front office had acquired in a much publicized trade with the Mets for Ellis Valentine; and McHale believed Williams was underutilizing Reardon.

+When the 1981 Expos performed below expectations, Williams was fired during the pennant drive on September 8.
+McHale also believed that Williams had lost control over some of his players on road trips, and also that Williams might jump to the Yankees the next season, and that was part of his decision making in firing Williams (and Steinbrenner did express an interest in Williams after he was fired).
 With the arrival of his easy-going successor Jim Fanning, who restored Reardon to the closer's role, the inspired Expos made the playoffs for the only time in their 36-year history in Montreal.
-However, they fell in heartbreaking fashion to Rick Monday and the eventual World Champion Los Angeles Dodgers in a five-game NLCS.
+However, they fell in heartbreaking fashion to the eventual World Champion Los Angeles Dodgers in the deciding fifth game of the NLCS; losing 2–1, when Rick Monday hit a home run off Rogers in the ninth inning with two outs.

+Williams had a won–loss record of 380–352 with the Expos, and achieved his 1,000th victory as a major league manager August 5, 1980.